jrihon/thesis/chapters/00_chapter/00_section_03.typ

 Unfortunately, researchers in the field sometimes employ force fields meant for small molecules to represent their XNAs _in silico_.
 If for example a torsion angle is poorly evaluated in one monomer, this means that every monomer in a duplex will carry this error and this fault is then propagated throughout the entire model.
 A force field that was designed to represent small molecules ligands for drug design purposes does not have the capacity to accurately represent the global minimum and transition states a nucleoside can go through.
 One of the reasonings behind this is that setting up such a force field is incredibly labour intensive.
 Additionally, since XNAs are scarcely distributed in the databank of experimentally determined structure #mcite(("Berman2000rcsb"), biblio), it makes it sometimes impossible to know how it behaves and to validate the given force field against known structures.

-Although research groups have been succesful in parametrising the Locked NA #mcite(("Condon2014LNA", "PabonMartinez2017LNA", "Xu2017LNA"), biblio), but modification results in a single puckering mode that prevails as the structures is chemically incapable of adopting any other configuration.
+Although research groups have been successful in parametrising the Locked NA #mcite(("Condon2014LNA", "PabonMartinez2017LNA", "Xu2017LNA"), biblio), this modification results in a single puckering mode that prevails as the structures is chemically incapable of adopting any other configuration.
 The trick for nearly all chemical modifications to the backbone would be to be able to represent the different conformers it can visit during the MD simulation.
 In order to do that, we can realise the behaviour of the modification through a _Conformational Sampling_ #mcite(("Mattelaer2021efficient"), biblio).
-This methodology manages to map all the different conformations a molecule can adopt and evaluates them all, which is representable on a Ramachandran Plot (@fig-proteins C.), the Pseudorotational wheel (@fig-fivering B.) or the CP sphere (@fig-sixring).
+This methodology manages to map all the different conformations a molecule can adopt and evaluates them all, for amino acids, five-membered rings and six-membered rings respectively, which are representable on either the Ramachandran Plot (@fig-proteins C.), the Pseudorotational wheel (@fig-fivering B.) or the CP sphere (@fig-sixring).
 This can be used to our advantage to computationally describe XNAs through pure _in silico_ methods.